 St. John’s Alumni are reporting successful outcomes in their clinical practice post-graduation.
 Of CMHC graduates surveyed in 2016, 100% of responses indicated that they began working in the Mental Health Counseling field within one to two months post-graduation, with the majority of respondents indicating that they were hired prior to graduation by their internship site.
 Alumni report working in a multitude of settings including inpatient settings, outpatient settings, PROS programs, community clinics, university settings, and private practice.
 A sample of recent CMHC alumni employers include: Northwell-Zucker Hillside, Calvary Hospital, York College, Lutheran Social Services, and New York Psychotherapy and Counseling Center (NYPCC).
 Additionally, a majority of our CMHC alumni report passing the NCMHCE on their first attempt.
 More information on our alumni career outcomes can be found in the CMHC Coordinator’s Report (PDF) as well as out Stakeholder Report.

 Approximately every three years, the Counselor Education program surveys our current stakeholders.
 Stakeholders include current students, site supervisors, alumni, and employers of our alumni.
 These surveys include evaluation of our students and programs in areas such as clinical competence, cultural awareness, ethics and professionalism, among others.
 This information is compiled in to our Stakeholders Report, which is made available to the public by clicking on the link above.
 Information from our Stakeholders Report may also be of interest to perspective students, prospective site supervisors, other Counselor Education programs, and interested individuals.

-Copies of our 2017 stakeholders’ reports are available here: Current Students (PDF), Alumni (PDF), and Supervisors (PDF).
+Copies of our 2019 stakeholders’ reports are available here: Alumni (PDF), Current Student (PDF), Supervisors (PDF) and Employers (PDF).

 Current students are responsible for reviewing the following information.